SERG-Delft/delftswa/suggested-reading.md

   _A book targeting smaller teams, with a strong focus on delivering (customer) value_.

 1. Nick Rozanski and Eoin Woods.
 [Software Systems Architecture: Working with Stakeholders Using Viewpoints and Perspectives][views].
 Addison-Wesley, 2012, 2nd edition.
-  _A somewhat abstract book based on extensive experience of the authors in an enterprise setting.
-Useful views, perpsectives, and patterns.
-More of a reference than a book to study cover to cover._
+  _A somewhat abstract book, yet based on years of experience of the authors in an enterprise setting.
+Perhaps more of a reference than a book to study cover to cover, but full of useful views, perpsectives, and patterns._

 [aosabook]: http://aosabook.org/en/index.html